What is Extra Help?

 Many Medicare beneficiaries qualify for Extra Help and don’t even know it.
 To qualify for Extra Help:

-- Your annual income must be less than $17,655 for an individual or $23,895 for a married couple living together.
-Even those individuals or couples with incomes exceeding the threshold may still be eligible for assistance (For example, if you or your spouse support other family members who live with you, have work-related earnings or live in Hawaii or Alaska).
+3) Your annual income must be less than $19,140 for an individual or $25,860 for a married couple living together.* Even those individuals or couples with incomes exceeding the threshold may still be eligible for assistance (for example, if you or your spouse support other family members who live with you, have work-related earnings or live in Hawaii or Alaska).

-- Your resources cannot exceed $13,640 for an individual or $27,250 for a married couple who live together.
-(This includes: bank accounts, stocks and bonds.
-This does not include: home, car or life insurance policies.)
+4) Your resources cannot exceed $15,510 for an individual or $30,950 for a married couple who live together to receive Extra Help.* Resources include: bank accounts, stocks and bonds.
+Resources do not include: your home, vehicles, personal possessions, life insurance, burial plots, irrevocable burial contracts or back payments from Social Security or SSI.

 How to Apply for Extra Help